-S. Meenakshi Ammal and her book Cook and See, has a Kuzhambu that incorporates Amaranth Greens, perfect for when these are in season.
+S. Meenakshi Ammal in Vol 1 of her book Cook and See, has a Poritha Kuzhambu that incorporates Amaranth Greens, perfect for when these are in season.

 If you are interested, you can read about the differences between the sibling dishes of sambar and kuzhambu.
 See Sambar vs Kuzhambu for more information.
-This is a Poritha Kuzhambu as it contains lentils, and this one also contains tamarind.
+This recipe is a Poritha Kuzhambu, close to the Pitlay variety with its special spice mix and toor dal.
+Ammal does not call it Pitlay and it does have some differences, but it uses a Pitlay spice mix.

 Source : S. Meenakshi Ammal’s Cook and See